Software methodologies are concerned with the process of creating software -

 and what the future may hold.

 Andrew has a BSc (1983) from Sydney University in Computer Science and Mathematics.
-Andrew began programming professionally in C in 1984 and has since used many languages but mainly C and C++.
+Andrew began programming professionally in C in 1984 and has since used many languages but mainly C, C++, and C#.

-Andrew has a particular interest in STL, user interface design and .Net.
+Andrew has a particular interest in STL, .Net, and Agile Development.
 He has written articles on STL for technical journals such as the C/C++ User's Journal.

 In 1997 Andrew began using MFC and released the source code for a Windows binary file editor called HexEdit, which was downloaded more than 1 million times.
-Since then he released a shareware version which is updated regularly (see http://www.hexedit.com).
-A new open source version using the wonderful new MFC is in the works.
+From 2001 there was a shareware version of HexEdit (later called HexEdit Pro).
+HexEdit has been updated to uses the new MFC (based on BCG) and is once more open source.